gsheni/EvalPostfix/README.md

 - For *, you a backslash must be preceded.
 -	The first command line argument is either a positive integer

-Program will thrown and error in the following cases
+Program will thrown an error in the following cases
 - When there is no command line arguments.
 - There will be an error when there is an operator that is not one of the atomic ones listed above.